Is Auto-Enroll Right for Your 401(k) Plan?

 As a digital 401(k) plan provider, we can help your employees save for their futures with compelling plan design features like auto-enroll.
 Our intuitive tech and committed service also lightens your administration load in the process.

 And let’s not forget about auto-escalation, which we offer at no added cost to new plans.
 Let us handle the work of monitoring who gets escalated.
-If your payroll provider is one of the many we integrate with, we'll even implement the increase ourselves.
+If your payroll provider is one we offer 360-degree integrations with, we'll even implement the increase ourselves.

 Last but certainly not least, we guide your employees through their contribution rates, investment options, and more.
 Even if your employees were auto-enrolled in the plan, they’ll get the encouragement they need to keep moving closer to retirement.